Anne Neville

 Anne Neville (11 June 1456 – 16 March 1485) was Queen of England from 26 June 1483 until her death in 1485 as the wife of King Richard III.
-She was the younger of the two daughters and co-heiresses of Richard Neville, 16th Earl of Warwick (the "Kingmaker"), and Anne de Beauchamp.
+She was the younger of the two daughters and co-heiresses of Richard Neville, 16th Earl of Warwick (the "Kingmaker"), and Anne Beauchamp, 16th Countess of Warwick.
 Before her marriage to Richard, she had been Princess of Wales as the wife of Edward of Westminster, Prince of Wales, the only son and heir apparent of King Henry VI.

 As a member of the powerful House of Neville, Anne played a critical part in the Wars of the Roses fought between the houses of York and Lancaster for the English crown.
 Her father betrothed her as a girl to Prince Edward, the only son of the ousted king Henry VI and Margaret of Anjou.
 The marriage was to seal an alliance with the Lancastrians and halt the Wars of the Roses.

 After the death of Prince Edward and defeat of the Lancastrians at the Battle of Tewkesbury in 1471, Anne married Richard, Duke of Gloucester, younger brother of King Edward IV and of George, Duke of Clarence, the husband of Anne's elder sister Isabel.
-Richard was also Anne's first cousin once removed; her great-aunt, Cecily Neville, was Richard's mother.
+Richard was also Anne's first cousin once removed; her great-aunt, Cecily Neville, Duchess of York, was Richard's mother.
 Anne became queen when Richard acceded to the throne in June 1483, following the declaration that Edward IV's children by Elizabeth Woodville were illegitimate.
 Anne predeceased her husband by five months, dying in March 1485.
 Her only child, Edward of Middleham, died in 1484 at the age of seven.